History

 2. Alameda Point/Site A: Opened May of 2020.

 3. Ralph Appezzato Memorial Parkway & Atlantic Gap: Opened early 2020.
+Bike signals and turn restrictions were installed a few years later.
+Lighting for this segment will be added at a future date.

 Historical notes: